M-A-G-U-S/blood-moon/footnotes.md

 [10] What is the proper grammar here?

-[N] The name of the empire is "_Krán_", which is pronounced similar to "_Kraan_", and the exclamation here is "_Kránra_" (an expletive) that literally means to "_To Kraan_".
+[11] The name of the empire is "_Krán_", which is pronounced similar to "_Kraan_", and the exclamation here is "_Kránra_" (an expletive) that literally means to "_To Kraan_".

-[N] No clue how to translate this.
+[12] No clue how to translate this.
 The expression "_hazug a májad_" seems to be specific to the world of Ynev, and I never came across it elsewhere in Hungarian.
 Online searches always result in the Hungarian book as well.
 **Update**: As it turns out, this is a nod towards the Hungarian translation of Shakespeare's Hamlet by János Arany:

 > ```text